-Become consumed or violent;
+- Become consumed or violent;

-Drink alone;
+- Drink alone;

-Drink every day;
+- Drink every day;

-Get "the shakes" when they have not had a drink;
+- Get "the shakes" when they have not had a drink;

-Miss work or social activities;
+- Miss work or social activities;

-Neglect their own health, appearance and homes;
+- Neglect their own health, appearance and homes;

-Not be able to stop their drug or drinking habit;
+- Not be able to stop their drug or drinking habit;

-Try to hide or deny their problem.
+- Try to hide or deny their problem.

-gns that may indicate that a child is being neglected due to parent's/carer's drug or of misuse include:
+The signs that may indicate that a child is being neglected due to parent's/carer's drug or alcohol misuse include:

-Poor appearance;
+- Poor appearance;

-Delayed development;
+- Delayed development;

-A child who is caring for a parent.
+- A child who is caring for a parent.